sammuelyee/docs/faqs.md

 ### Can I calculate from/to routes with CartoDB?

 CartoDB doesn't include a functionality for performing routing between different locations nor getting real driving distances for those routes.
-If you need to include or construct that kind of information for your spatial application, we recommend you to use external APIs as the ones from [Project OSM](http://project-osrm.org/) or [HERE Maps](http://developer.nokia.com/community/wiki/HERE_Maps_API_-_Advanced_Routing) and integrate their results with CartoDB.
+If you need to include or construct that kind of information for your spatial application, we recommend you use external APIs as the ones from [Project OSM](http://project-osrm.org/) or [HERE Maps](http://developer.nokia.com/community/wiki/HERE_Maps_API_-_Advanced_Routing) and integrate their results with CartoDB.

 ## Basemaps

 ### How can I use NASA imagery?

 Using NASA imagery as your basemap is as simple as any other feature on CartoDB.
 It will take you just seconds to be up and running.
-In Map View, click on the basemap selector, select "Add yours", and there you'll see a NASA tab.
+In Map View, click on the basemap selector, select "Add yours", and you'll see a NASA tab.
 In this tab you will have a date selector, where you will be able to choose the day you want to use, as well as a day/night option.

 ### I have topographical maps in JPG and pdf formats.
 How can I convert these to add as base layers on the map?